meilisearch/documentation/learn/advanced/dumps.md

 ## Creating a dump

-To create a dump of your dataset, to use the [create a dump endpoint](/reference/api/dump.md#create-a-dump):
+To create a dump of your dataset, use the [create a dump endpoint](/reference/api/dump.md#create-a-dump):

 <CodeSamples id="post_dump_1" />